LorenzoProSky/ascii_art_app/README.md

 ## Features

-- Image selection: Users can choose images from their device storage or capture new ones using the camera.
+- Image selection: users can choose images from their device storage or capture new ones using the camera.
-- ASCII art conversion: The app converts the selected image into ASCII art using various formatting options.
+- ASCII art conversion: the app converts the selected image into ASCII art using various formatting options.
-- Formatting options: Users can customize the ASCII art output by adjusting the following parameters: pixels conversion size and character set.
+- Formatting options: users can customize the ASCII art output by adjusting the following parameters: pixels conversion size and character set.
+- Themes: light and dark theme.

 ## Installation

 To install and run the ASCII Art Converter App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/ascii_app.git`
+1. Clone the repository: `git clone https://github.com/LorenzoProSky/ascii_app.git`
 2. Navigate to the project directory: `cd ascii_app`
 3. Install dependencies: `flutter pub get`
+4. Connect a device () or start an emulator
-4. Run the app: `flutter run`
+5. Run the app: `flutter run`

 Make sure you have Flutter and Dart installed on your machine before running the app.